cmp-202/ssh2shell/README.md

     //finish is the function to be called with an array of responses in the same order as
     //the prompts parameter defined them.
     //See [Client events](https://github.com/mscdex/ssh2#client-events) for more information
-    //if a nonstandard prompt results from a successful connection then handle its detection and response in
+    //if a nonstandard prompt results from a successful connection then handle its
-    //onCommandProcessing or commandTimeout.
+    //detection and response in onCommandProcessing or commandTimeout.
     //see text/keyboard-interactivetest.js
   },